rubatopy/rubato/CONTRIBUTING.md

-make docs-live # builds the documentation locally make docs-clear # clears the built docs make build # builds the project make watch # builds the project as you make changes make delete-bin # deletes the binary files make delete-c # deletes the c files
+make docs-live # builds the documentation locally make docs-clear # clears the built docs make build # builds the project make rebuild # rebuilds the project (clears the build directory then builds) make watch # builds the project as you make changes make delete-bin # deletes the binary files make delete-c # deletes the c files